Vixenka/cdump/docs/features/array.md

 ```

 ## Safety
-Pointer to object must be valid.
+Pointer to object must be valid or null.
 Expression for length contain `self` object which can be not fully initialized memory.